wikic/wikic/README.md

 [Default Config](lib/defaultConfig.yml)

-You can create `_config.yml` to override defaultConfig.The `_config.yml` in `wikic.cwd` will be loaded as global config.
+You can create `_config.yml`(s) to override defaultConfig.
+The `_config.yml` in `wikic.cwd` will be loaded as global config.
 The `_config.yml` closest to markdown will override config.
 Front Matter in each markdown will override `config.page` respectively.

 Front Matter example: